 Non-secure tenancies - offered to homeless tenants in temporary accommodation.

 Information leaflets on tenancy management including Secure and Introductory tenancies, Mutual Exchanges, Ending your tenancy, Tenant Incentive Scheme and Tackling Anti Social Behaviour, can be found on the Colchester Borough Homes website.
 Colchester Borough Homes are our arms length management organisation (ALMO) and manage our council homes.

-The suite of policies that form part of Colchester Borough Council's Landlord's Tenancy Policy include Succession, Relationship Breakdown and Essential Move Policies, please click on the links below to view the policies:
+The suite of policies that form part of Colchester City Council's Landlord's Tenancy Policy include Succession, Relationship Breakdown and Essential Move Policies, please click on the links below to view the policies:

 These polices will be implemented by our ALMO, Colchester Borough Homes.